-Login:

-- 1.Go to http://my.commnet.edu
+- 1. Go to http://my.commnet.edu

-- 2.Login using your NetID and Password (See "New NetID Users" information below)
+- 2. Log in using your NetID and password

-- 3. Click on "Student" tab
+- 3. Click on "Banner Student & Faculty Self-Service"

-- 4. Click on "Student Self Service" channel
+- 4. Click on "Registration/Schedule"

-Registering:
+- 5. Click on "Class Registration"

+- 6. Follow instructions for "Register for Classes" or "Drop Classes"

+- 7. Click on "View Schedule" at bottom of page to confirm registration

+- 8. Follow prompts to initiate payment

+- 9. Log off

-- If prompted, select Manchester Community College from the list of colleges - 6.
-Click on "Registration and Payment" - 7.
-Click on "Register (add/drop) classes" - 8.
-Go to Schedule Term to select the correct semester/year, then submit.
-Follow instructions in step 1 and 2on that page - 9.
-Click on "View Schedule" at the bottom of the page to confirm registration - 10.
-Follow the prompts to initiate payment - 11.
-Logoff - Banner ID numbers will be mailed (upon request) to returning students and cannot be given out over the phone.
+- Banner ID numbers will be mailed (upon request) to returning students and cannot be given out over the phone.

-Please choose your course(s) in advance and have the correct CRN number(s) handy when you register online.
+- Please choose your course(s) in advance and have the correct CRN number(s) handy when you register online.
 Please call 860-512-3220 for more information about Web registration.

-New NetID Users
+NEW NETID USERS

 - Your NetID is your Banner ID with the "@" symbol in a different position (i.e. a student with a Banner ID of 87654321, will have the following NetID: 87654321@student.commnet.edu) - Your initial password is made up of the following personal information: - The first three characters of your birth month (with first letter capitalized) - 2.
-The "&" symbol - 3.
-The last four digits of your Social Security Number Example: a user whose birthday is in October and whose social security number ends in 6789, the initial password would be Oct&6789 - 4.
+The "&" symbol - The last four digits of your Social Security Number Example: for a user whose birthday is in October and whose social security number ends in 6789, the initial password would be Oct & 6789.
+The password is case sensitive. - 4.
 You will then be prompted to change your password